ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R200]**
 Once the updated joint state is either accepted or rejected based on the defined quorum, an IVSM MUST:
 * Notify all BPI Subjects if the joint state has been finalized based on the rules of the State Synchronization and Advancement Predicate of the IVSM
-* Nryptographically seal the joint state such that no further updates to the joint state can be processed
+* Cryptographically seal the joint state such that no further updates to the joint state can be processed

 #### **[R201]**
 The "Accept/Reject State Update" Operation MUST have the following properties: